OMAMA-Taioan/khiin-rs/windows/README.md

 The Windows applications make heavy use of Microsoft's `windows-rs` crate for all Windows methods and COM object implementation/handling.

 -   `windows/ime`: a Windows Text Services Framework (TSF) DLL application that provides the actual input method implementation.
-- `windows/settings`: a basic Settings application (using Win32 PropSheets) that allows the user to configure the settings for the IME.
+-   `windows/service`: an executable application that manages the Khiin engine and IME<>Engine communication
 -   `windows/installer`: TODO

 ## Development